Ikaw ang Pag-ibig

-Ikaw ang Pag-ibig (English: You Are the Love) is a 2011 religious family-drama film written and directed by Marilou Diaz-Abaya and released by Star Cinema with the Archdiocese of Caceres and Marilou Diaz-Abaya Film Institute and Arts Center.
-It commemorates the tercentenary of the devotion to Our Lady of Peñafrancia, the patroness of the Bicol Region in the Philippines.
-It is the last film directed by Diaz-Abaya before she died in 2012.
-The film was released on September 14, 2011.
+Ikaw ang Pag-ibig (English: You are the Love) is a 2011 religious family drama film written and directed by Marilou Diaz-Abaya in her final directorial effort before her death a year later.
+The film stars Jomari Yllana, Marvin Agustin, and Ina Feleo, with the supporting cast include Jaime Fabregas, Nonie Buencamino, and Shamaine Buencamino.

+A co-production between the Archdiocese of Cáceres and the Marilou Diaz-Abaya Film Institute and Arts Center, with Star Cinema handling the distribution, the film was theatrically released on September 14, 2011, as part of commemorating the tercentenary of the devotion to Our Lady of Peñafrancia, the patroness of the Bicol Region in the Philippines.

 Plot

-Vangie Cruz (Ina Feleo) is a rebellious woman whose family life and career as a video editor are disrupted when her only brother, a newly ordained priest, Fr.
-Johnny (Marvin Agustin), is diagnosed of Acute Myeloid Leukemia.
-As a sibling, Vangie is called upon to be a donor for Fr.
+The family life and the video editing career of Vangie Cruz came to a halt when she was informed of the news that her only brother, Fr.
+Johnny, who is a newly ordained priest, was diagnosed with acute myeloid leukemia.
+As his sister, Vangie is called upon to be a donor for Fr.
 Johnny's bone marrow transplant.
-At first, Vangie is very reluctant.
-She has a clinical phobia for medical procedures, the reasons for which are rooted in an attempted, but botched, abortion which she suffered through many years earlier and has since been troubled about.
-Her life is saved by Dr. Joey Lucas (Jomari Yllana) with whom she has a love child, and whom she eventually marries.
-Vangie's dysfunctional family gravitates around Fr.
-Johnny, and in their struggle to cope with his illness, find themselves drawn to Ina, begging for her intercession.
-Their prayers are answered, not so much by way of a miraculous cure for Fr.
-Johnny, but by the grace of conversion, of love, of forgiveness, reconciliation, and hope.
+Vangie is quite reticent at first.
+She possesses a severe fear of medical procedures, which she attributes to an unsuccessful attempt at abortion that occurred many years ago and has been troubled by ever since.
+Dr. Joey Lucas, whom she eventually marries and with whom she has a love child, saves her life.
+Father Johnny is the center of attention for Vangie's dysfunctional family, and as they try to deal with his illness, they find themselves drawn to Ina and pleading for her help.
+Father Johnny's miraculous recovery is not so much the answer to their prayers as it is the grace of conversion, love, forgiveness, reconciliation, and hope.